RaffaeleSmaldini/FinanceYahoo_Forecasting/README.md

 ```
 If you do not install CUDA version, you may need to modify the code to run cpu only.
 All the others modules/library are included in the requirments.txt.

-## Models Usage
+### 4. Train models
+All the code to train a model is located in *"main.py"*, if you want to solve *the problem described in the previous paragraphs* you will currently have to modify the code slightly.

+## Autoregressive models usage
-You will find the different trained models in "models.rar", you will have to unzip in the same location.
+You will find the different trained models in "models.rar", you will have to unzip in the same location (you can also use a model you train).
 Make sure the models are in a *"models"* directory.
 To start the autoregression test you need to use *"run_testing.py"*; here you can find:
 ```
 ates = AutoTest(model_dir=["LARGE_ToM", "LARGE_BiLPET", "SMALL_ToM", "SMALL_EBiL"], model_type=["ToM", "BiLPET", "ToM", "EBiL"])
 ates.start_autoregressive_bagging(data=test_data[lab], company=lab, autoregression_days=7, plot_all_graphs=False)